 A health informatics director performs a leading role.
 Knowledge about both technology and managing people are required and cope with tasks includes the training of apprentices and staff on new technology.
 Apart from that, a health informatics director holds meetings with stakeholders including pharmacy and other healthcare staff such as physicians.
 Usually, a master’s degree is a precondition for these positions.
 Yet, having a bachelor’s degree in health informatics as well as a few years of work experience can be sufficient.
 The University of Illinois in Chicago is one of the leading institutions for a health informatics degree online.

 Chief Medical Information Officer

-This is a very multi-faceted role as tasks vary often depending on the project.
-Overall, the function of chief medical information officers are to ensure that IT systems are running smoothly and without disruption, so patient data can be input and transferred to other systems if needed.
+This is a very multi-faceted role as tasks varies often depending on the project.
+Overall, the function of chief medical information officers is to ensure that IT systems are running smoothly and without disruption, so patient data can be input and transferred to other systems if needed.
 Data will be conducted and analyzed and they are oftentimes involved in the designing and testing of software applications.

 Nursing Informatics Specialist

 In the U.S., nursing is among the top professions as it offers many specialization opportunities.
 Nursing informatics specialists have high responsibility as they need to have strong knowledge about patients’ course of a disease and thus oversee data and information.
 This position requires assisting patients in decision-making regarding rehab possibilities, intake of medicine, inter alia.
 To ensure appropriate support, another responsibility of a nursing informatics specialist is the constant updating of the information technology system so the healthcare specialists, as well as the patients themselves, have access to the latest information.